mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.4/getting-started/installing/index.md

 # Deploy using a local catalog
 If you have an isolated network that cannot connect directly to the internet, you need to deploy a local catlog containing your own set of packages.
 To create the local catalog, you must build a customized Docker image repository before you can add the Edge-LB packages.

-For detailed instructions about creating a local catalog, see [DC/OS universe deployment](/mesosphere/dcos/1.13/administering-clusters/deploying-a-local-dcos-universe/#certified).
+For detailed instructions about creating a local catalog, see [DC/OS catalog deployment](/mesosphere/dcos/1.13/administering-clusters/deploying-a-local-dcos-universe/#certified).

 ## Before you begin
 You must have access to [Git](https://git-scm.com/) to create the local catalog.
 If you are using `git` on UNIX or Linux, see the [Getting Started instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ## Create the local repository
-Before you can add Edge-LB packages to your local catalog, you must copy the Mesosphere Universe repository to create a local directory location.
+Before you can add Edge-LB packages to your local catalog, you must copy the Mesosphere Catalog repository to create a local directory location.

 1. Open a shell terminal where you can run `git` commands.

-1. Clone the Universe repository by running a command similar to the following:
+1. Clone the Catalog repository by running a command similar to the following:

     ```bash
     git clone https://github.com/mesosphere/universe.git --branch version-3.x